Tonyfu09/2023-24_OSWE_Note/README.md

 3. Common sinks include properties or methods like document.URL, location.search, and document.write.

 ### 2. Reflected XSS <br>
-An attacker may be able to use the vulnerability to construct a URL that, if visited by another application user, will cause JavaScript code supplied by the attacker to execute within the user's browser in the context of that user's session with the application.
+An adversary may be able to use the vulnerability to construct a URL that, if visited by another application user, will cause JavaScript code supplied by the attacker to execute within the user's browser in the context of that user's session with the application.

 - Highlights
-1. Reflected DOM-based XSS which an application echoes the supplied data in the resposne to the user.
+1. Reflected XSS which an application echoes the supplied data in the resposne to the user.
 2. Server-Site proccess data from the request and put data into the resposne, an adversary take advantage of it.
-3. An Attack analyst what the plug in that running on the web apps.
+3. An Attack analyst what the plug in that running on the web apps, and trying to gain more information from it.

 ### 3. Stored XSS <br>
 An adversary able to send the request to the target server and store it in the server, then use it in a later stage.